samuelwilliams413/samuelwilliams413.github.io/chukchuk/bork.md

 # Spells to sort and make

 - Anthropomorphize: A touched animal either gains human intelligence
-- Alice: A woman wearing a blue dress appears until end of spell.
-She will obey polite, safe requests.
 - Gate: A portal to a random plane opens. **Very very dangerous**
 - Invisible Tether: Two objects within 10ft of each other cannot be moved more than 10ft apart.
 - Manse: A sturdy, furnished cottage appears for L×12 hours.